 AEDs are computerized electronic devices and have a finite lifespan.
 Electronic components have been known to fail at an advanced age, circuit boards delaminate, and capacitors no longer charge properly.
 While AEDs do perform automated self-tests to monitor these components, AED failure becomes significantly more likely the older the age of the AED.

 All AEDs come with a manufacturer’s warranty which is in effect for a specific period of time.
 When the AED becomes “out of warranty”, it may be difficult to obtain service for that AED, should service become necessary.
 Also, when an AED reaches its “end-of-life”, consumables like electrode pads and batteries may no longer be available.

-All AEDs are programmed to follow the current AHA/ERC Guidelines for CPR which are updated at least every five years since 2000 (the most recent AHA Guidelines were released in 2015).
+All AEDs are programmed to follow the current AHA/ERC (American Heart Association/European Resuscitation Counsel) Guidelines for CPR which are updated at yearly (as of 2018).
 When new guidelines are released, they may change how the AED should operate and require updates (software or hardware) to existing AEDs.
 Depending on when your AED was manufactured, your AED may be using outdated CPR and AED protocols and, depending on age, may not be reconfigurable for the newest guidelines.

 AED manufacturers also provide AED owners with indemnity regarding the good faith use of the AED.
 If an AED is out of warranty, the indemnity may no longer be valid or available in the event you use your AED.